captain-nimo/TestingWithTestCafe/README.md

 ##### Description of the files

-	There are 1 config file 'config.json' and one utility file 'utilities.js' in this folder.
+	There are 1 config file 'config.json' and 1 utility file 'utilities.js' in this folder.
 	'utilities.js' contains all the common functions for 'Test_Loblaw_Site' project.
 The test files call these functions to execute test cases. 'config.json' contains the required values (i.e. CSS selector values) used in the functions of 'utilities.js' file.
 If any of these